merces/bashacks/doc/source/string.rst

 bh_asciitable
 -------------

-Display in the terminal ascii table, if you are a programmer knows how important this is.
+Display in the terminal ascii table, if you are a programmer knows how this's important.

 .. note::